Student Caucuses and Interest Groups

 The Social Work and the Arts caucus focuses on the role of the arts in social work practice.
 This group aims to educate students about arts practices as therapeutic interventions.
 We also hope to bring together students with artistic practices and talents who are using their skills in relation to their social work practice.
 Our goal is to connect to the wider artistic community in Los Angeles, creating relationships between social work students and nonprofit arts-based community agencies.

-The Unchained Scholars are committed to dismantling the school-to-prison pipeline through advocacy, diverse community building, and challenging societal norms.
-Composed of formerly incarcerated MSW, DSW and Ph.D students, we work with ally members to dismantle the barriers faced by people impacted by the criminal punishment system.
-Upholding the values and principles of the social work profession, we challenge beliefs, policies, and systems that marginalize, stigmatize, and dehumanize individuals with criminal records contributing to a cycle of economic and racialized oppression.
+Unchained Scholars is a student interest group composed of formerly incarcerated MSW, DSW, and Ph.D students working with ally members to dismantle the barriers faced by people impacted by the criminal punishment system.
+Upholding the values and principles of the social work profession, we challenge beliefs, policies and systems that marginalize, stigmatize, and dehumanize individuals with criminal records contributing to a cycle of economic and racialized oppression.
 Through advocacy and diverse community building, we live the change we want to see.
 To learn more about Unchained Scholars Interest Group, watch Yehudah Pryce, Co-Chair, share about their experience: https://youtu.be/RhFbK4E2Yec.